nram-solace/SolaceQueueBrowserGui/SolaceQueueBrowserGui/docs/USER_GUIDE.md

 - `messagingPw`: Messaging client password (supports encrypted format with ENC:)

-See `../config/default.json` for sample config file with multiple entries.
+See `../config/sample-config.json` for a sample configuration file with multiple broker entries.
+Copy this file to `config/default.json` and update it with your specific broker connection details.

 ---